jundalisay/superblist/content/en/research/poincare/time/part-4.md

 title: The Definition of Time
 heading: Part 4
 weight: 3
 description: Our definition is therefore not yet satisfactory.
-It is certainly not that which the astronomers of whom I spoke above implicitly adopt, when they affirm that the terrestrial rotation is slowing down
+It is certainly not that which the astronomers of whom I spoke above implicitly adopt
+# when they affirm that the terrestrial rotation is slowing down
 image: "/covers/time.jpg"
 author: "H. Poincare"
 icon: /avatars/poincare.png